MattLovesToCode/MattLovesToCode/README.md

 I am a Passionate Frontend Web Developer who loves to build apps and websites.

 * 🌍  Based in North America.
-* 🧠  Currently learning Computer Science and IT.
+* 🧠  Currently learning Computer Science and Ethical Hacking.
 * 🤝  Open to collaborating on Projects.

 ### Languages